-- O Turn in books, materials, and any other items that belong to the school. - o Complete the form that is circulated among the teachers to record grades and checklist for supplies. - O Complete the form to communicate the school to which the student is transferring. - O Pay all outstanding fees.
+- O Turn in books, materials, and any other items that belong to the school.

+- O Complete a withdrawal form.

+- O Pay all outstanding fees.

 Custody Issues

 This school abides by the provisions of the Family Education Rights Privacy Act (Buckley Amendment) with respect to the rights of non-custodial parents.